openlibhums/memory-alpha/content/pages/support/guides/editor-guide-to-typesetting.md

 5. Send a notification email to the typesetter (or skip this step).

 > [!TIP]
-> You can customise the typesetting instructions through the typesetting guidelines setting <!-- missing hyperlink  -->, in order to avoid having to repeat instructions in the notes box on every typesetting assignment.
+> You can customise the typesetting instructions through the [typesetting guidelines setting](#typesetting-guidelines-setting), in order to avoid having to repeat instructions in the notes box on every typesetting assignment.

 If no issue has been set yet for this article, you can do this now.
 Typesetters may need this information (especially if working with JATS-XML).